matszpk/amdcovc/README.md

 * LEVEL - performance level (typically 0 or 1, default is last)
 * THID - thermal controller index (must be 0)

-You can use 'default' in value place to set default value.
+You can use the 'default' value in plce of a value to set the default value.
-For fanspeed 'default' value force automatic speed setup.
+For fanspeed the 'default' value forces an automatic speed setting.

-To overclock graphic card on AMD GPU(-PRO) driver, can you use `coreod` and `memod` parameters.
-Parameters coreclk and memclk is available in AMD GPU(-PRO) driver mode.
+To overclock a graphics card on an AMD GPU(-PRO) driver, use the `coreod` and `memod` parameters.

+Parameters `coreclk` and `memclk` are available in AMD GPU(-PRO) driver mode.

 ### List of options

 List of options:

-* -a, --adapters=LIST - print informations only for these adapters
+* -a, --adapters=LIST - print information all adapters present.
-* -v, --verbose - print verbose informations
+* -v, --verbose - print verbose information about current adapters.
-* --version - print version
+* --version - print version of this application.
-* -?, --help - print help
+* -?, --help - print the help options.